emqx/emqx-docs/en_US/advanced/rate-limit.md

 - **publish_limit** is the rate limit for receiving PUBLISH packets on a single connection. `100,10s` means that the maximum PUBLISH message rate allowed on each connection is 100 every 10 seconds.
 - **rate_limit** is the rate limit for receiving TCP packets on a single connection. `100KB,10s` means that the maximum TCP packet rate allowed on each connection is 100KB every 10 seconds.

 `publish_limit` and `rate_limit` both provide limits for a single connection.
-EMQ X Broker currently does not provide a global message rate limit.
+EMQX Broker currently does not provide a global message rate limit.

 ## Rate limit explanation
-EMQ X Broker uses the [Token Bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm to control all Rate Limits.
+EMQX Broker uses the [Token Bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm to control all Rate Limits.
 The logic of the token bucket algorithm is as follows:

 ![image-20190604103907875](../assets/token-bucket.jpg)